 Elemental Compositions

 “Using natural fibers, traditional craft techniques and unusual colour combinations, we pair the practical with the playful,” says Laura.
 “There is a celebration of the irregular and organic both in pattern and form.
 It is the way pieces are put together that gives the individual their unique expression and composition.”

-For homewares, “it’s the mixing of pattern and personal expression that is key,” says Head of House & Home, Judith Harris.
+For homewares, “it’s the mixing of pattern and personal expression that is key,” says Head of Home, Judith Harris.
 “Our patchworks are asymmetric, not perfect.
 They represent the idea of the artist creating their own unique composition.”
 Soft quilts crafted in India feature patchworks of screen-printed or block-printed cotton squares, which are then kantha-stitched by hand.

+Elemental Compositions